noeinan/DoL-World-Expansion-Mod/docs/mobile-build.md

   - various C/C++ libraries (libc++, libz, possibly more)

     Many systems will have this already preinstalled, but it's needed for some linux systems.
-If `npm run build` fails at `:app:mergeDebugResources` (or similar for release build), this may well be your issue.
+If `npm run build-debug` fails at `:app:mergeDebugResources` (or similar for release build), this may well be your issue.